Aridoge13/Kabosu/README.md

 ---
 ## Mission
-To revolutionize personalized medicine by integrating multi-omics data, deep learning, and pharmacological bioinformatics to predict disease risk, diagnose conditions, and recommend optimal therapies.
+To revolutionize personalized medicine by integrating multi-omics data, deep learning, and pharmacological bioinformatics to predict disease risk, help physicians and doctor diagnose conditions with more accuracy, and recommend optimal therapies and treatments.

-Inspired by Kabosu, the Doge meme icon - symbolizing the project's mission to bring joy through better healthcare. 🐕💊
+Inspired by Kabosu, the Doge meme icon - symbolizing the project's mission to bring joy and hope through better healthcare. 🐕💊

 ---
 ## Current Status
-**Active Development:**
+**Project Status: Active Development**
+Kabosu is currently in active development.
+The core machine learning pipeline is established, and we are focused on enhancing model performance and expanding our dataset.

+**Current Implementation**
-- Preprocessing pipeline built (cleaning, scaling, feature selection).
+- Preprocessing Pipeline: Complete.
+Handles data cleaning, normalization, scaling, and feature selection for genomic data.

-- Baseline models created:
-    - Random Forest (interpretable, hyperparameter-tuned).
-    - Neural Network (2-layer, dropout-regularized).
-- Debugging performance issues (class imbalance, overfitting).
+- Model Development:
+    - Random Forest: A robust, interpretable baseline model.
+Hyperparameter tuning has been performed to optimize performance.
+    - Neural Network: A deep learning model (2-layer architecture with dropout regularization) is implemented for complex pattern recognition.

+- Current Focus: Debugging and improving model performance, specifically addressing challenges like class imbalance and overfitting.

-**Data Mining:**
+**Data Acquisition & Curation**
+To build a powerful and generalizable model, we are aggregating a large-scale, diverse dataset.

-- Aggregating relevant public datasets to enhance training data.
+- Data Mining: Actively curating relevant public datasets to enhance the quality and quantity of training data.

-**Data Scraping:**
-- Extracting structured genomic, transcriptomic, proteomic, and clinical data from NIH, NCBI & TCGA.
+- Data Scraping: Developing automated tools to extract structured genomic, transcriptomic, proteomic, and clinical data from trusted public repositories including:

+    - NIH (National Institutes of Health)
+    - NCBI (National Center for Biotechnology Information)
+    - TCGA (The Cancer Genome Atlas)

+**Automation & Workflow**
+- Snakemake Pipeline: We are building a scalable and reproducible workflow using Snakemake.
+This pipeline will automate the entire process from raw data preprocessing to model training and final result generation, ensuring consistency and ease of use.

 ---
 ## Key Features (Planned)